-- Homeowners Insurance offers limited coverage against losses for expensive items such as jewelry, but you may need additional coverage. - A Floater or Endorsement is needed in addition to your Homeowner's policy to cover the full value of expensive items like jewelry, antiques or collections. - A floater or endorsement for jewelry typically costs 1 to 2 percent of the items' value.
+- Homeowners Insurance offers limited coverage against losses for expensive items including jewelry, but you can seek additional coverage. - A Floater or Endorsement is needed in addition to your Homeowner's policy to cover the full value of expensive items like jewelry, antiques or high-end sports equipment like golf clubs or bicycles. - Additional coverage for jewelry typically costs 1 to 2 percent of the insured items' value.

-SEATTLE, February 8, 2018 - Diamonds are forever may sound promising when buying or receiving expensive jewelry for Valentine's Day.
+SEATTLE, February 13, 2019 - Diamonds are forever may sound promising when buying or receiving expensive jewelry for Valentine's Day.
 In reality, jewelry is just as vulnerable to theft and loss as any high-dollar item.
 That's why it's important to protect expensive Valentine's Day gifts by re-evaluating your insurance coverage.

-A recent report by The National Retail Federation says consumers will spend a total of \$19.6 billion on Valentine's Day this year on gifts for loved ones, and it's expected consumers will spend \$4.7 billion on jewelry.
+A recent report by The National Retail Federation says consumers will spend more than \$20 billion on Valentine's Day this year on gifts for loved ones, and it's expected consumers will spend \$3.9 billion on jewelry alone.

-"Most homeowner's policies include some coverage for the loss of valuables like jewelry," said Kenton Brine, NW Insurance Council president.
-"However, if you've purchased or received jewelry or other items of special value such as cameras, musical instruments, coins or fine arts, the included coverage for theft is limited and may not be enough on its own to cover your loss."
+"Standard homeowner's policies typically include some coverage for the loss of valuables like jewelry," said Kenton Brine, NW Insurance Council president.
+"However, if you've purchased or received jewelry or other items of special value such as cameras, musical instruments, expensive golf clubs, coins or fine arts, the included basic coverage for theft is limited and may not be enough on its own to cover your loss."